How to change a radiator in your home

 • Towels are handy to have close by in case of any spillages.

+Once all the water is drained, remove the valve and take the radiator from its brackets.
 There may be a bit of water spillage during removal, so keep some towels handy to protect the floor.

 Is it okay to buy a second-hand radiator?